mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

 3. [Improve patterns](#help-to-improve-the-patterns)

 ### Fix hyphenation in the text
 Words containing a soft hyphen (&amp;shy;) will not be hyphenated by Hyphenopoly.js.
-Therefor you can simply add soft hyphens manually to 'overwrite' automatic hyphenation.
+Therefore, you can simply add soft hyphens manually to 'overwrite' automatic hyphenation.

 __pro:__
 -   easy to do